breathe-easy-events/sheffield.breathe-easy.uk/src/pages/how-to-guide-for-covid-safer-events.md

 And if you do, you must:

 1\. **Attribute** - Give credit to the author and source appropriately and say whether any changes have been made from the original;
-2\. **ShareAlike** - Share your policy or document under the same licence, and link to details about the licence.
+2\. **ShareAlike** - Share your policy or document under the same license, and link to details about the license.

 You may not use the material for commercial purposes.